U.S., Papua New Guinea sign defence agreement | Law-Order

 The U.S. defence agreement was an extension of an existing agreement, he said earlier.
 Marape told media on Sunday the defence agreement would also see an increase in U.S. military presence over the next decade.

-Washington will provide $45 million in new funds as it worked with PNG to strengthen economic and security cooperation, including protective equipment for the PNG defence force, climate change mitigation and tackling transnational crime and HIV/AIDS, the U.S. State Department said.
-Modi told the 14 leaders of the Forum for India-Pacific Islands Cooperation that India would be a reliable development partner to small island states, and was committed to a "free, open and inclusive Indo Pacific".
+The United States will provide $45 million in new funds as it worked with PNG to strengthen economic and security cooperation, including protective equipment for the PNG defence force, climate change mitigation and tackling transnational crime and HIV/AIDS, the State Department said.
+Modi told the 14 leaders of the Forum for India-Pacific Islands Cooperation that India would be a reliable development partner and was committed to a "free, open and inclusive Indo Pacific".

-"Without any doubt we are willing to share our capabilities and experiences in digital technology, space technology, health security, food security, climate change and environment protection," he said in opening remarks.
-The Quad leaders of Australia, United States, Japan and India had agreed in Hiroshima to increase cooperation with Pacific Island countries, he added.
+"Without any doubt we are willing to share our capabilities and experiences in digital technology, space technology, health security, food security, climate change and environment protection," he said.
+The Quad leaders of Australia, United States, Japan and India had agreed in Hiroshima to increase cooperation with the Pacific, he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)